linux development logo

 sudo ./VentoyWeb.sh

-I select the device path where I have the USB (in my case now it’s /dev/sdd) and click Install.
+I select the USB device path (now /dev/sdd in my case) and click Install.

 Installing Ventoy